Narayana-Rao/polsartools/docs/paper/paper.md

 PolSAR tools package can be installed using prebuilt [Wheel](https://packaging.python.org/en/latest/glossary/#term-Wheel) (`.whl`) or [Conda](https://docs.conda.io/projects/conda/en/stable/user-guide/concepts/packages.html#conda-file-format) (`.conda`) packages.
 Alternatively, it can be built and installed from source code in the GitHub repository ([polsartools](https://github.com/Narayana-Rao/polsartools)).

 ### Prebuilt packages
-The prebuilt packages are provided for `linux`, `windows`, and `OSX-mac silicon` operating systems for various Python versions (from 3.6 to 3.13).
+The prebuilt packages are provided for `linux`, `windows`, and `macOS` operating systems for various Python versions (from 3.6 to 3.13).
 Users can install these prebuilt packages in either of the following ways.

 - Wheel